wildonion/uniXerr/core/ayoub/coiniXerr/README.md

 ### 📇 Notes

-* Actors' events can be broadcasted to the whole network through the libp2p pub/sub with the cap'n proto as the serialization protocol.
+* Actors' events can be broadcasted to the whole network through the libp2p pub/sub.

 * walleXerr communicates with coiniXerr network through the RPC stream with the cap'n proto as the serialization protocol.